qpic/qpic/README.md

 \input{filename.tikz}
 ```

+In some cases, additional TeX commands may be required in the preamble.
+(These will be in the `.tikz` file preceded by `%!`.)
 See the full ⟨q|pic⟩ documentation for when additional packages are required.

 ### PDF